Date Calculator

 Celebrations

-Suppose it is January 23 and your significant other's birthday is April 5.
-In that case, you have 72 days (73 in a leap year) to plan their surprise party.
-But how do you figure out the days between dates?
-Do you work it out in your head?
+Suppose today is January 23, and your significant other's birthday is April 5.
+You have exactly 72 days (73 in a leap year) to plan a surprise party.
+But how do you figure out the exact number of days between dates?
+Do you try to crunch the numbers in your head?

-When you open the date calculator for the first time, the calculator will fill in the current date in both the Start Date and End Date boxes.
-If you want to know how many days until that birthday, change the second box to the birthdate and press the Calculate button.
+When you open our date calculator, it automatically auto-fills the Start Date and End Date fields with today's date.
+If you want to know how many days are left until an upcoming birthday, simply change the second box to the target date and press the Calculate button.
+Fast, accurate, and completely hassle-free.

 The Right Gift